How to Build a Delta Kite

 Attaching Spars

-• Snip off one point from the pair of skewers which has two short pieces of bamboo glued beside the join.
+• Snip off one point from the pair of skewers that has two short pieces of bamboo glued beside the join.

 • Line this end up with the top corner of the kite sail, with the skewers resting along the fold line of the plastic.